 - Comply with safety rules, operating instructions and working procedures - 2.
 Use protective clothing and equipment when it is required - 3.
-Report any fault or defect in equipment immediately to the appropriate person - 4.
-Report all accidents (however minor), injuries, near misses or other potential safety hazards as soon as possible - 5.
+Report any fault or defect in equipment immediately to the appropriate person - Report all accidents (however minor), injuries, near misses or other potential safety hazards as soon as possible to Richard Saint, who oversees the Accident Book - 5.
 Not misuse anything provided in the interests of health and safety.